 The CAPER is made available to the public throughout the 15-day comment period and efforts to solicit citizens' comments include posting bilingual (English/Spanish) notices on the availability of the report in the Salem Evening News, the City of Salem Official Bulletin Board at City Hall and at the City Hall Annex through the Clerk's Office, Salem Public Library, Salem Housing Authority and on the City's website.
-Copies are available for review at the DPCD, Salem Public Library and Salem Housing Authority and on the City's website (a copy of which was available for download).
+Copies are available for review at the DPCD, Salem Public Library and Salem Housing Authority and on the City's website (a copy of which is available for download).
 The notice is distributed via email to the Salem HOPE distribution list which reaches non-profit social service agencies that serve various populations including minorities, non-English speaking persons, persons with disabilities and Point Neighborhood residents.
 In addition, the most recent CAPER is made available during our two annual public hearings.

-The FY16 CAPER's comment period ran from 9/7/16-9/23/16.
-No public comments were received.
+The FY17 CAPER's comment period runs from 9/7/17-9/22/17.
+There were no comments received.